-Leading up to June 2018, my exploration of the impact of travel on the environment began gaining serious momentum as I braced myself for a weekend getaway that involved air-travel.
-While researching about the impact of air-travel on the planet, I learnt that my upcoming flight (return) would result in 0.44 metric tonnes of carbon emissions (CO2e).
-This was a troubling realisation, considering the fact that most experts agree on the importance of limiting our individual carbon emissions to under 2 metric tonnes a year, as one of the strongest ways to combat the possibility of crossing a global rise in temperature of beyond 1.5°C by 2050.
+Leading up to June 2018, my exploration of the impact of travel on the environment began gaining serious momentum as I braced myself for a weekend getaway that involved air travel.
+While researching the impact of air-travel on the planet, I learned that my upcoming flight (return) would result in 0.44 metric tonnes of carbon emissions (CO2e).
+This was a troubling realization, considering the fact that most experts agree on the importance of limiting our individual carbon emissions to under 2 metric tonnes a year, as one of the strongest ways to combat the possibility of crossing a global rise in temperature of beyond 1.5°C by 2050.

 A Deeper Understanding of My Desire to Travel and Explore

 A pause can be transformative.
-As a practicing minimalist, I know this truth far too well.
+As a mindfulness practitioner, I know this truth far too well.
 When I took a pause from buying clothes, it gave me something much more than ecological and economical savings alone.
 It enabled a deeper understanding of the clothes that I already owned and reset the motivation behind buying new clothes.